 Q. What else do I still not know?

-Blog updated 1 Sep 20 with addition of Violet Horlock & Richard Katz’s marriage certificate and associated interpretation.
-With thanks to Caitlin Hollander of Hollander-Waas Jewish Heritage Services in NYC for obtaining this image.
+Blog updated 1 Sep 20 with addition of Violet Horlock & Richard Katz’s marriage certificate and associated interpretation, and on 4 Apr 2021 with photograph of Dolly and Orville Sampson.
+With thanks to Caitlin Hollander of Hollander-Waas Jewish Heritage Services in NYC for obtaining these images.

 Blog updated 13 Apr 21 to remove a theory about Dolly’s birth.

 Blog updated 5 Oct 21 to include Harriet’s listing in the 1905 Post Office directory.